 Celebrate and promote the unique power of art and creativity to take society to new places by creating exceptional exhibitions, projects, commissions and events that inspire new thinking on critical issues.

-- Ensure at least and preferably more than 8% of exhibitions every year are by artists or curators from Black and Minority Ethnic backgrounds to reflect the East Anglia demographic
+- Ensure at least and preferably more than 14% of exhibitions every year are by artists or curators of African, Caribbean, South Asian, East Asian, South East Asian and West Asian heritage, to reflect the national demographic of the UK

-- Re-design the architecture of our programme to ensure Black and Minority Ethnic voices are directly involved in authoring each year’s programme strategy
+- Re-design the architecture of our programme to ensure the voices of people of African, Caribbean, South Asian, East Asian, South East Asian and West Asian heritage are directly involved in authoring each year’s programme strategy

 Bring lots of different people together to enjoy contemporary art and culture